-- Students residing outside the boundaries of the school system may attend schools within the schoolsystem as outlined in School Board Policy. - 2.
-Tuition applications must be submitted to the Student Services office and approved by the Supervisorof Student Services (the Director's designee). - If the student resides in the state of Tennessee, the parent/guardian must pay a tuition fee establishedby the Board.
+- Students residing outside the boundaries of the school system may attend schools withinthe school system as outlined in School Board Policy 6.204. - Tuition applications must be submitted to the Student Services office and approved by the Supervisor of Student Services (the Director's designee). - 3.
+If the student resides in the state of Tennessee, the parent/guardian must pay a tuition feeestablished by the Board.
 If residing in a state other than Tennessee, they must pay a tuition fee established by the State Department of Education. - 4.
-Tuition shall be paid to Bristol Tennessee City Schools and may be made in two parts.
-The first part shall be paid prior to the first day of school and the second part shall be paid prior to the beginning of the second semester.
-The principal of the school in which the student is enrolled shall request a receipt from the student indicating payment has been made.
-If the student fails to make payment in therequired time, the principal shall notify the Student Services Supervisor in writing and the student will be subject to expulsion. - 5.
-Students whose parents/guardians/guardians become residents of the school system will
+Tuition shall be paid to Bristol Tennessee City Schools and may be made in whole or two parts according to dates set by the director of schools.
+Thefirst part shall be paid prior to the first day of school If the parent/guardian fails to make payment in the required time, the

-- be refunded any unused portion of the tuition on a pro-rata basis. - 5.
-Tuition students or parents/guardians of tuition students who cause undue hardship to teachers, otherstudents or administrators may result in the student being asked to terminate their attendance in Bristol Tennessee City Schools.
-Each case requires that the principal shall notify the Director of Schools in writing of the problem and, in turn, the Director of Schools, or his designee, shall notify theparents/guardians of the date of the termination.
+- principal shall notify the Student Services Supervisor in writing and the student will be subject to expulsion. - 5.
+Students whose parents/guardians become residents within the school district will be refunded any unused portion of the tuition on a pro- - 6.
+Middle school or senior high students who fail one or more subjects during the last school year may be either placed on probation the next school year following such failures or may be asked not to re-enter Bristol Tennessee City Schools the following year.
+The decision shall be derived through a conference between the principal and the parents.
+The conference may include other faculty members or school officials who have knowledge relevant to the case. - 7.
+Tuition students or parents/guardians of tuition students who cause undue hardship to teachers, other students or administrators may result in the student being asked to terminate their attendance in Bristol Tennessee City Schools.
+Each case requires that the principal shall notify the Director of Schools in writing of the problem and, in turn, the Director of Schools, or designee, shall notify the parents/guardians of the date of the termination.

-When parents/guardians or guardians provide false information concerning residency or guardianship, the student(s)will be dropped from the roll of the school they attend and must return to their home school.
-When parents/guardiansfail to complete a transfer form, students may be dropped from the roll of the school they attend and returned to theirhome school.
+When parents/guardians provide false information concerning residency or guardianship, the student(s)will be dropped from the roll of the school they attend and must return to their home school.

+When parents/guardians fail to complete a tuition application, students may be withdrawn from enrollment and they must be enrolled in their residential school district.
 The principal's initial and continuing approval of tuition and transfer applications are contingent upon the student's ability to maintain acceptable attendance and behavior standards, including on-time arrival for the school day and all classes.